hashkat/hashkat/docs/tutorial04.md

 Since we are running a twitter preferential follow model, we are going to set the *follow_model* as such.
 In the *rates* section of the input file, we are now adding entities to the network throughout the simulation, so we will change the add rate value to 1.0, so that one entity will be added to the network per simulated minute.

-As mentioned in the previous tutorial, the follow ranks are essential to the twitter preferential follow model.
+As mentioned in the previous tutorial, the follow ranks are essential to the twitter suggest follow model.
 Entities are placed into bins based on their degree or the number of followers they have.
 All the entities in the bin with threshold 0 have 0 followers, while all the entities in bin 200 have 200 followers.The weight of each bin threshold determines the probability that an entity from this bin will be randomly chosen to be followed in comparison to entities in other bins.
 The bin thresholds are linearly spacecd in increments of 1 and have a minimum value of 0 and a maximum value equal to the maximum number of entities within the simulation.
 The weights of these bins are also linearly spaced in increments of 1, and the minimum bin threshold has a weight of 1 and the maximum bin threshold has a weight